Emile Bustani: Early life and education

 Bustani was born in 1907 in Dibbiyeh – Chouf.
 After he lost his father at age of six, Bustani was raised by American missionaries at the Gerard Institute in Sidon – South Lebanon.
 Later, Bustani received help from a wealthy Lebanese businessman to study engineering at the American University of Beirut, from where he received a BS in that field by 1929.

 In 1930, he rejoined AUB as an instructor in Physics and as a Graduate student he received his MA in Astro-Physics by 1932.
 A year later in 1933, he obtained a BS in civil engineering from Massachusetts Institute of Technology, USA.

 Career

 Back in Beirut after MIT, Bustani worked for a time with the Iraq Petroleum Company, but soon founded his own Contracting and Trading Company, CAT – a company involved in laying and constructing oil pipelines, building roads and constructing cities throughout the Middle East.

 Bustani was elected a Member of Parliament in Lebanon in 1951, an office he held until his death in 1963.

+In 1962, he purchased the 1930 hotel called the Grand Hotel, where he and his wife used to go dancing before they married in the 1930s.
+He had bought the building with the intention of developing it.
+In order for redevelopment to happen, they needed to demolish the old hotel.
+Construction for the new hotel started in 1962.
+Bustani died before its completion.
+However, his wife and daughter Myrna Bustani continued the development of the project, which was finished in 1967 and named Al Bustan Hotel.